-- 1. To start the signal, insert a battery in transmitter.
-Note the negative (-) engraving on battery holder cap.
-Drop the battery into the cylinder, placing the negative end near the cap.
-Remove the magnet from under rubber band that covers the red mark on top of the transmitter. - 2.
-To attach to remote trainer collar, remove machine screws from back of transmitter mounting plate.
+battery into the cylinder, placing the negative end near the cap.
+Remove the startup magnet from under the transmitter by pulling the magnet tab.
+2. To attach to remote trainer collar, remove machine screws from back of transmitter mounting plate.
 Fit transmitter to remote collar so its antenna points up on side opposite the remote's antenna.
 SEE DRAWING.
 Punch 2 holes for screws on remote collar.
 Position transmitter and tighten down screws inside collar.
 Use the included cable tie to hold our antenna to side of neck: punch 2 small holes higher up on collar.
+Fit and tighten cable tie, then trim excess.

+1. Insert a battery in transmitter.
+Note the negative (-) engraving on battery holder cap.
+Drop the

-Fit and tighten cable tie, then trim excess. - 3.
-Just before buckling the collar on your dog's neck, tighten the antenna at its base.
+- 3. Just before buckling the collar on your dog's neck, tighten the antenna at its base.
 To tighten, turn antenna RIGHT in the brass holder.
-If the antenna works loose, use a moderate Lock tight spray to secure it.
+If the antenna works loose, use a moderate Lock Tight spray to secure it.
 Also tighten screws that hold transmitter to collar. - 4.
 Turn on your receiver.
 Dial in the last 3 digits of the collar's frequency number.
 Some receivers require that you choose a band and/or channel.
 Use receiver's Tune Knob to bring in a clear signal. - 5.
 Practice finding the transmitter collar before putting it on an animal.
 Begin by placing the activated transmitter collar 2 feet above ground level about 200 yards way so you can pick up the beeping signal.
 Then ask someone to hide the transmitter a short distance away so you can locate the collar.
-Gradually increase the distance to get experience. - 6.
-The handheld antenna magnifies your transmitter's signal.
+Gradually increase the distance to get experience. - The handheld antenna magnifies your transmitter's signal.
 However, the antenna should be plugged into your receiver after you are positioned at least a room's length away from the transmitter collar. - 7.
 The best way to track a transmitter signal is called the NULL-to-NULL method.
 With transmitter collar hidden and antenna plugged to receiver, hold your antenna high with its main boom parallel to the ground.
 Rotate your antenna in a full circle--360 degrees.
 A peak signal will be received over 20 to 30 degrees of a circle.
 Swing the antenna back and forth to see where the signal stops or a NULL (no sound) occurs.
 You will quickly find both nulls on either side of a peak signal.
-Divide the space between the nulls in half--this is the location of your transmitter.
+Divide the space between the nulls in half -- this is the location of your transmitter.
 As you move toward the transmitter, take another 'reading' to verify the correctness of your tracking, as your dog could veer off to another direction.
 You may need to 'play' with the antenna so that its elements move from vertical to horizontal position.
 For best reception, your antenna elements should parallel the transmitter collar's antenna.
 The animal may be resting, or injured, or trapped beneath ground, which would affect the position of the collar antenna.